 Responsibilities of the Owner/Carer

-- If your cat or dog is three months or older, it must be registered with the local government of the area.
+- If your dog is three months or older, it must be registered with the local government of the area.

 - Your animal is not to create a nuisance to others, such as barking and/or behaviour that may cause fear to a person or another animal.